Izenda7Series/docs/ui/doc_copy_console.rst

 		* Report/template IDs can be found within the IzendaReport table of your Izenda Configuration Database.

 		* Dashboard IDs can be found within the IzendaDashboard table of your Izenda Configuration Database.

+* **overwriteIfExists Flag**: When a report is copied from one environment to another, a Source ID is cataloged in the destination.

+	* If flag is true: If the Source ID in the database matches the Source ID of the prospective copy and the report names match, the existing version of the report is overwritten.

+	* If flag is false: If the Source ID in the database matches the Source ID of the prospective copy and the report names match, the existing version of the report is not overwritten.

+	* At this time, there is not a setting to "make a copy" but not overwrite if the SourceIDs match and the names match (e.g. If "Report" exists,  "Report(1)" is created).

 Usage
 ============